Carl Frederick Mengeling: Bishop of Lansing

-On November 7, 1995, Pope John Paul II appointed Mengeling as the fourth bishop of the Diocese of Lansing, He received his episcopal consecration on January 25, 1996, from Cardinal Adam Maida, with Bishops Kenneth Povish and Dale Melczek serving as co-consecrators, in St. Mary Cathedral in Lansing, Michigan.
+On November 7, 1995, Pope John Paul II appointed Mengeling as the fourth bishop of Lansing, He received his episcopal consecration on January 25, 1996, from Cardinal Adam Maida, with Bishops Kenneth Povish and Dale Melczek serving as co-consecrators, in St. Mary Cathedral in Lansing, Michigan.
 Mengeling selected as his episcopal motto: "He must increase", from John 3:30.
 During his tenure, Mengeling opened several parochial schools and churches.
 He also involved himself with the activities of Hispanic, Vietnamese, and African-American Catholics in his diocese.

-In 2002, Mengeling removed from ministry Vincent DeLorenzo, a priest in a Flint, Michigan parish.
-A young man had accused DeLorenzo of sexually abusing him when he was a minor and DeLorenzo admitted his guilt.
+In 2002, Mengeling removed from ministry Reverend Vincent DeLorenzo from a Flint, Michigan parish.
+A young man had accused DeLorenzo of sexually abusing him when he was a minor and DeLorenzo had admitted his guilt.
 The diocese forwarded the accusation to the Genesee County Michigan district attorney and asked the Vatican to defrock DeLorenzo.
-In 2003, In response to sexual misconduct scandals among the clergy, Mengeling instituted the Virtus program in 2003 and visited retreats for victims of sexual abuse.
-Also in 2003, he issued a statement on the war in Iraq, calling for "a swift end to hostilities and commitment to reconciliation..."
+In 2003, In response to sexual misconduct scandals among the clergy, Mengeling instituted the Virtus program and visited retreats for victims of sexual abuse.
+Also in 2003, he issued a statement on the war in Iraq, calling for "...a swift end to hostilities and commitment to reconciliation."

+Retirement and legacy

-Pope Benedict VI accepted Mengeling's retirement as bishop of the Diocese of Lansing on February 27, 2008.
+Pope Benedict XVI accepted Mengeling's retirement as bishop of Lansing on February 27, 2008.
 He was succeeded by Bishop Earl Boyea.
+Mengeling died in the early hours of July 1, 2025, in Mother Teresa House for the Care of the Terminally Ill in Lansing.
+He was 94.